chiphogg/cppcon-2023-au-units/hogg-cppcon-23.md

 Notes:

+For the first question --- "can you get it?" --- we start by checking C++ standard compatibility.
 Each new C++ standard brings the benefits of new features, but also the cost of excluding more and more users.